 - Walmart sells more private label products compared to Amazon and Kroger.

-Walmart private label offering contains 29,153 products across 319 brands and 20 categories.
-It makes a deeper foray into the Auto & Tires category with 5,208 products.
+Walmart has 29,153 products across 319 private label brands in 20 categories.
+The Auto & Tires category has most number of Walmart private label products with 5,208 products.
 Douglas tires alone account for 92.34% of products in this category.
 Two other categories that Walmart has been stocking up its shelves are ‘Clothing, Shoes & Accessories’ (4,936) and ‘Party & Occasions’ (4,848).
 Walmart even launched four new private-label clothing brands last year, namely Time and Tru, Terra & Sky, Wonder Nation, and George.

 The following chart shows the top ten categories that have the most number of private label brands.
 ‘Home’ category has the highest number of private labels (78).
 This is followed by ‘Patio & Garden’ and ‘Auto & Tires’ that has 49 and 39 private labels respectively.
 Even though ‘Party & Occasions’ has only 3 brands, it comes under the top 3 categories with 4848 products.

 - 40.96% of products sold are priced below $10 and almost half of them belong to ‘Party & Occasions’ and ‘Clothing, Shoes & Accessories’.

 - 27% of products are priced between $10 and $25.
 95% of products in the Clothing, Shoes & Accessories category are priced below $25.